Nian0bussou/Euishi/README.md

 |__/     |__/ \______/     \_/     \_______/
 ```

-# RustMove

-Program to move images based on their dimensions and pixel count
+A program to move images based on their dimensions and pixel count

 # install